- Meetings are so easy, so useful, so tempting…

 - Where the meeting takes place (we have a separate virtual room dedicated for each meeting1)

-Additionally every meeting is time-constrained and they run no longer than 2 hours - if we haven’t discuss everything, we move it to next week’s meeting.
+Additionally, every meeting is time-constrained and they run no longer than two hours – if we haven’t discussed everything, we move it to next week’s meeting.

-These predictable pattern of meetings helps everyone on the team plan their week, make sure they can budget their time for focused work (as discussed in Chapter 4) and preparation time for each meeting (more on that below).
+The predictable pattern of these meetings helps everyone on the team plan their week, make sure they can budget time for their focused work (as discussed in Chapter 4) and have enough preparation time for each meeting (more on that below).

 Meetings are optional

 That’s right.
 Meetings should be completely optional.
-If we don’t have topics to discuss or just feel like we’re just too busy this week and the topics can wait, we cancel the meeting.
-If someone cannot come to the meeting, they just let others know and don’t show up and nobody gets offended.
+If we don’t have topics to discuss or if we feel like we’re just too busy this week and the topics can wait, we cancel the meeting.
+If someone cannot come to the meeting, they let others know and nobody gets offended if they don’t show up.

-Whenever we cancel a meeting, we almost never re-schedule it.
-We just cancel this week’s meeting and we meet next time same time next week.
+Whenever we cancel a meeting, we almost never reschedule it.
+We just cancel the meeting and we meet next time: same time next week.
 That’s it.
 Makes everything very easy.